 Westminster, London, UK.
 Fri 26 Oct 2018

 Campaigners hand over the petition at the Dept of Health

-bill due for its second reading today called for the scrapping of plans
+members bill due for its second reading today called for the

-Stevens, previously a senior executive of the giant US healthcare and health
+Simon Stevens, previously a senior executive of the giant US

-and We Own It, and after a rally with speeches the campaigners marched to
+Together and We Own It, and after a rally with speeches the

 Justice For Jamal Khashoggi & Yemen